 To: The Registrar and (other parties to the action).

-- 1. The claimant (or defendant) hereby sets down this action for trial for (number of days) days on the following days: - (a) (State the trial dates) - 2.
-The witnesses whom the claimant intends to call are: - (a) (Specify the witnesses) - 3.
-The witnesses whom the defendant intends to call are: - (a) (Specify the witnesses)
+1. The claimant (or defendant) hereby sets down this action for trial for (number of days) days on the following days: (a) (State the trial dates) 2.
+The witnesses whom the claimant intends to call are: (a) (Specify the witnesses) 3.
+The witnesses whom the defendant intends to call are: (a) (Specify the witnesses) (Counsel for the Issued by: ).
+35. O. 19, r.
+4(1)(b) (Title as in cause or matter) CERTIFICATION THAT TRIAL AND CORE BUNDLES DO NOT CONTAIN SEALED OR UNREDACTED DOCUMENTS I, ....., counsel for the Claimant, certify that the trial bundle and core bundle do not contain any documents which the Court has ordered to be sealed or the unredacted version of any document which the Court has ordered should be redacted.

-Issued by:

-(Counsel for the

-O. 19, r.
-4(1)(b)

-CERTIFICATION THAT TRIAL AND CORE BUNDLES DO NOT CONTAIN SEALED OR UNREDACTED DOCUMENTS

-I, ....., counsel for the Claimant, certify that the trial bundle and core bundle do not contain any documents which the Court has ordered to be sealed or the unredacted version of any document which the Court has ordered should be redacted.